runnerty/runnerty/docs/values.md

-PROCESS_EXEC_ERR_OUTPUT        - Contains the error returned by the executor PROCESS_STARTED_AT             - Contains the date and time when the process started PROCESS_ENDED_AT               - Contains the date and time when the process ended PROCESS_RETRIES_COUNT          - Contains the times that the process have been retried
+PROCESS_EXEC_ERR_OUTPUT        - Contains the error returned by the executor PROCESS_STARTED_AT             - Contains the date and time when the process started PROCESS_ENDED_AT               - Contains the date and time when the process ended PROCESS_DURATION_SECONDS       - Contains the duration in seconds (when is end).
+PROCESS_DURATION_HUMANIZED     - Contains the humanized duration (when is end).
+PROCESS_RETRIES_COUNT          - Contains the times that the process have been retried
 ```